Table of Contents

 [Agent] → Retry call → [API Server]

-If you are building your own APIs protected with OAuth, we strongly recommend including the required scopes in the error response—ideally in a consistent, machine-readable format.
-This small addition makes it significantly easier for tools and token managers to support dynamic scope recovery.
+If you’re building APIs with OAuth, you should always return the missing scopes in a consistent, machine-readable format.
+This makes it possible for agents and token managers to automatically request the correct permissions, avoiding guesswork or over-scoping.

 paths: